simonbesnard1/gedidb/doc/user/why-gedidb.rst

  - **High redundancy**: Users often need only a few metrics from across different products for each footprint, yet each HDF5 file contains extensive redundant information, leading to excessive disk and network load.
  - **Filter challenges**: The GEDI research community has identified common initial filters that reduce data size by up to 30%, yet these filters are not reflected in the raw HDF5 files.

-GediDB was designed to address these issues by providing an efficient, pre-filtered database system that combines GEDI L2A+B and L4A+C products.
-Over the past year, this approach has been tested on the Cambridge computer cluster with a large database of around 10 TB.
+GediDB was designed to address these issues by providing an efficient, pre-filtered **tileDB** database system that combines GEDI L2A+B and L4A+C products.

 What gediDB enables
 -------------------